 “But whoever has this world’s goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?”
 (1 John 3:17 NKJV)

-Not only did God profess to love us, He actually demonstrated His love toward us by giving us His only begotten Son as a propitiation or atoning sacrifice for our sins.
+Not only did God profess to love us, but He also demonstrated His love towards us by giving us His only begotten Son as a propitiation or atoning sacrifice for our sins.

-We would not have known how much God loved us if He did not send His Son, Jesus Christ, into the world to demonstrate or manifest God’s pure and selfless love towards us in words and in deeds, by His life and ultimately His death on the cross for our sins.
+We would not have known how much God loved us if He did not send His Son, Jesus Christ, into the world to demonstrate or manifest God’s pure and selfless love towards us in words and deeds, by His life, and ultimately by His death on the cross for our sins.

 9 In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.

 10 In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins.